jzlai/streamdeck-mob.sh/README.md

 # Stream Deck timer.mob.sh plugin

-Adds a timer for a configured room on timer.mob.sh
+Adds a timer for a configured room on https://timer.mob.sh/